-This being said, there are some fruits that have a higher carbohydrate content and should be consumed sparingly, especially if you are sedentary.
+This being said, there are some fruits that have higher carbohydrate content and should be consumed sparingly, especially if you are sedentary.

 The fruits with the highest sugar content are the following: dried figs, raisins, dried peaches, dried bananas, raw bananas, and grapes.

 Health practitioners often recommend cereals, but did you know that your morning cornflakes have almost three times as much sugar than your brain needs to function?